flyer8/exness/README.md

+### Task:
+Deploy a Kubernetes cluster
+Containerization environment: K3s or GKE or EKS
+Linux operating system
+Web server: Nginx-any
+Backend: Php
+Balancer: any

+Write a script that will deploy the containerization environment, launch a web server with nginx in it, and configure the PHP backend to accept requests.
+The script after the launch web server and the backend should check their availability using the balancer ports.

 ### Deploying:
 Before deploying the project, you should to edit inventory file 'hosts', specify the appropriate IP addresses in it.